domyorke/Lifi-Node-App/README.md

 ### "do-what-it-says" search
 In this case, the "do-what-it-says" search reads data from the "random.txt" file using the fs.readFile method.
-Then the Javascript method "split," is used to the text into separate variables (output1 and output2).
-These output variables are then set to the arguments argv.2 and argv.3.
-This process allows the user to search a text file via Liri instead of inputing the information manually.
+Then the Javascript method "split," is used to split the text into separate variables (output1 and output2).
+These output variables are then reassigned to the arguments "argv.2" and "argv.3."
+This process allows the user to search a text file via Liri instead of inputing their search in the console.

 Examples of these searches are shown below...